-She's a lovely Canadian who travels the world with her husband making stunning videos.
+She's a lovely Canadian who travels the world with her husband making stunning yoga and travel videos.

 Nope.
-You can influence things by consciously making that space of quiet, and tuning in to the music (and all the other good things) that come along.
+The truth is that you can influence things by consciously making that space of quiet, and tuning in to the music (and all the other good things) that come along.

 Once you get the hang of it, you can actually start to set some intention about what type of music you'd like to receive.
-This is very helpful being a professional songwriter, as people do tend to want a song about what they've asked you to honour, not one about random things.
-If left to my own devices I tend to write mainly about the sea, or birds.
+This is very helpful being a professional songwriter, as people do tend to want a song about what they've asked you to honour.
+If left to my own devices, I tend to write mainly about the sea, or birds.
 I also do a good line in folksongs with no words.

 Love and Joy, a song inspired by the wedding of two beautiful people, Leo and Alice.

-Then it's on to recording a sketch of this base idea (putting it in the oven), developing ideas around it (stirring the rich, flavourful sauce), editing them (choosing the pizza toppings), finishing them (putting the toppings on in the tastiest ratio) and finally, notating it (putting it in the pizza box ready to deliver to you)!
+Then it's on to recording a sketch of your base idea (putting it in the oven), developing ideas around it (stirring the sauce), editing them (choosing the pizza toppings), and finally, notating it (putting it in the pizza box ready to deliver to you)!

 I'll talk about how I do all these things in future blogs, so please look out for them on social media, or subscribe to the blog for an earlybird delivery.

-Thank you for reading, you can find out more about song commissions here.
+Thank you for reading my blog.
+You can find out more about song commissions here.